liquibase/liquibase-contribute-site/docs/code/api/resource-resource.md

 Instances of the [liquibase.resource.Resource](https://javadocs.liquibase.com/liquibase-core/liquibase/resource/Resource.html){:target="_blank"} interface wrap implementation-specific read logic.
 It provides a standard interface for code to use regardless of whether the underlying file is local, remote, or anywhere else.

-Often times, [PathHandler](resource-pathhandler.md) and/or [ResourceAccessor](resource-resourceaccessor.md) implementations will create custom Resource implementations.
+Oftentimes, [PathHandler](resource-pathhandler.md) and/or [ResourceAccessor](resource-resourceaccessor.md) implementations will create custom Resource implementations.

 ## API Highlights